Updated: Apr 21, 2021

 How to make the most of your Core budget

 Each month First2Care releases a monthly budget statement where you’ll be able to see your progress, your spending and your remaining funding in each category.
-And because we know that sometimes waiting a whole month to see your next statement can feel like a bit of a wait, we’ve made sure that you can login to our online NDIS Plan Management platform and see how your budget is tracking whenever you want.
+And because we know that sometimes waiting a whole month to see your next statement can feel like a bit of a wait, we’ve made sure that you can login to our online NDIS Plan Management platform, My Plan to see how your budget is tracking anytime you need.

 Read more about the benefits of working with an independent, professional Plan Manager.
 Alternatively, you can contact our friendly team on 1300 322 273 or email@example.com.